Park Abbey: History

 Under the French Republic the abbey was confiscated again on 1 February 1797.
 At the request of the people the church was declared to be a parish church and was thus saved.
 The abbey was bought by a friendly layman who wished to preserve it for the religious, in better times.
 One of the canons, in the capacity of parish priest, remained in or near the abbey.

-When Belgium was made a kingdom and religious freedom was restored, the surviving religious resumed community life and elected Peter Ottoy, then rural dean of Diest, as their superior.
+When Belgium became independent and religious freedom was restored, the surviving religious resumed community life and elected Peter Ottoy, then rural dean of Diest, as their superior.

 In 1897 the abbey undertook the foundation of a priory in Brazil.

 The canons of Park Abbey published the following reviews: